LaserINC/TicTaco/docs/admin-manual.md

 	- 1.1.1 Install and setup Git: https://help.github.com/articles/set-up-git/
 	- 1.1.2 Install and setup Java: https://www.java.com/en/download/help/windows_manual_download.xml
 	- 1.1.3 Install and setup Gradle: https://gradle.org/install/#helpful-information

-	- 1.1.4 Install and setup Travis:
+	- 1.1.4 Install and setup Travis: https://travis-ci.org/

-	- 1.1.5 Install and setup Heroku:
+	- 1.1.5 Install and setup Heroku: https://signup.heroku.com/dc

+Clone the project to your computer by running this command:
+	git clone git@github.com:[yourUsername]/[projectName].git

+To set the Heroku key for Travis, you will need to run the following commands:

+To connect Travis account with your Github
+	give Travis permission to your repository and sync

+Make a .travis.yml file in the root of the project
+	add the following line to the file "language: java"

+Now you should be able to run the program.
+All changes to the code requests a pull requests on GitHub.